railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

    single: installation; eTiny web server
    single: installation; OpenERP client-web server

-Installation of an OpenERP web server
+Installation of an OpenERP Web Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Just as you installed a GTK client on a Linux server, you can also install the OpenERP client-web